 Which picture books have you enjoyed reading to your kids lately?
 Would you like to read a picture book that’s new and excellent?
 Each year the Association for Library Services to Children (ALSC) and the Young Adult Library Services Association (YALSA) team up to present the “Youth Media Awards” in late January.
 There are 21 awards in all, each of which often have both winners and honor books.
 Some awards go to audiobooks, and one is a tribute to the body of work a creator has produced in his or her lifetime.
 But the most well-known and oldest are the Caldecott Medal and the Newbery Medal.
 The Caldecott award goes to an illustrator whose effort in a book published in the preceding year defines the best of American illustration.
 The Newbery is presented to the author of the preceding year’s most distinguished children’s books.
-This month maybe you’d like to take a minute and check out a title or two that has been suggested as possibly worthy of aspiring to the Caldecott Medal for 2021.

 The Cat Man of Aleppo by Karim Shamsi-Basha and Irene Latham, illustrated by Yuko Shimizu.
 2020.

 It’s difficult to imagine a picture book featuring a story from war-torn Aleppo, Syria.
 How could such difficult material be presented in a way that would appeal to young children?
 Enter The Cat Man of Aleppo.
 Ambulance driver Alaa comes across so many abandoned cats in his travels back and forth through the city that he decides to use his meager funds to help them eat.
 I won’t spoil it for you, but it’s a lovely story with both clear-eyed reality and hope for the future. *Note: this book was an Honor title (runner-up) for the Caldecott Medal.

 Nesting by Henry Cole.
 2020.